Legislation Details

 WHEREAS, As Principal of Lankenau Environmental Science Magnet School Principal, Jessica Naugle McAtamney has dedicated her career to stewarding Lankenau and shaping the minds of its students with a robust environmental curriculum preparing them for career opportunities in environmentalism and empowering them to be responsible stewards of our planet; and

-WHEREAS, students must receive As and Bs, have exemplary attendance, and no negative behavioral disciplinary reports to even be eligible for admission, and Lankenau has a 100% graduation rate, demonstrating the school’s transformative power at preparing some of our best and brightest minds for lifelong advocacy and love for this planet we call home; and,
+WHEREAS, Students must receive As and Bs, have exemplary attendance, and no negative behavioral disciplinary reports to even be eligible for admission, and Lankenau has a 100% graduation rate, demonstrating the school’s transformative power at preparing some of our best and brightest minds for lifelong advocacy and love for this planet we call home; and,

 WHEREAS, Students at Lankenau go beyond the classroom to engage directly with living ecological systems, building knowledge through hands-on, land-based experiences in biodiversity, climate adaptation, watershed understanding, habitat protection, and applied environmental inquiry; and

-WHEREAS, Lankenau embraces long-standing partnerships with environmental and public-interest institutions, including the Schuylkill Center, Manatawna Farms, True Love Seeds, the U.S. Environmental Protection Agency, the U.S. Department of Agriculture Natural Resources Conservation Service, and the Pennsylvania Horticultural Society, relationships that deepen the school’s instructional identity.
-Now, therefore, be it,
+WHEREAS, Lankenau embraces long-standing partnerships with environmental and public-interest institutions, including the Schuylkill Center, Manatawna Farms, True Love Seeds, the U.S. Environmental Protection Agency, the U.S. Department of Agriculture Natural Resources Conservation Service, and the Pennsylvania Horticultural Society, relationships that deepen the school’s instructional identity; now, therefore, be it,

-RESOLVED, BY THE COUNCIL OF THE CITY OF PHILADELPHIA, hereby recognizing April 2026 as Earth Month and celebrating the extraordinary contributions of Lankenau Environmental Science Magnet School to our city and its work developing the next generation of environmental leaders.
+RESOLVED, BY THE COUNCIL OF THE CITY OF PHILADELPHIA, Hereby recognizing April 2026 as Earth Month and celebrating the extraordinary contributions of Lankenau Environmental Science Magnet School to our City and its work developing the next generation of environmental leaders.

 End